qualified/lsps/CONTRIBUTING.md

 [Prettier](https://prettier.io/) is used to ensure consistent style.

 `pre-commit` hook to format staged changes is installed automatically when you run `pnpm install`, so you don't need to do anything.
 However, it's recommended to [configure your editor](https://prettier.io/docs/en/editors.html) to format on save, and forget about formatting.

+## Troubleshooting

+### TypeScript is failing to build after changing types in workspace packages

+Run `pnpm install` in project root.